simatic/TrainsProtocolJava/README.md

     export LD_LIBRARY_PATH=TrainsProtocol/lib:LD_LIBRARY_PATH
 ~~~

-You also need to find the jni.h header, which comes along with the JDK (the location depends on your system):
+You also need to find the jni.h header, which comes along with the JDK (the location depends of your system):

 ~~~ sh
     export C_INCLUDE_LIBRARY=/usr/lib/jvm/java-1.7.0-openjdk-amd64/include/linux:.